 The field of immuno-oncology (IO) is just beginning to show the life-changing impact possible through immune-based interventions.
 FLX Bio is developing best-in-class, small molecule IO therapeutics to improve patients’ lives.

 The human immune system protects the body from threats, external and internal, by distinguishing foreign from self.
 Using a mechanism called “immune surveillance,” the immune system recognizes and kills tumor cells that arise in the body.
 However, when immune surveillance fails, cancer can develop.
 For over a century, researchers have tried to boost the immune response to fight cancer.
-Though earlier interventions had limited efficacy and significant toxicity, the recent use of checkpoint inhibitors such as anti-CTLA-4 and anti-PD-1/PD-L1 antibodies, also known as checkpoint inhibitors, has resulted in the unleashing of meaningful antitumor immune responses in multiple types of cancer.
-While this progress in the IO field has impacted subsets of cancer patients, additional efforts are needed to improve the lives of even more people.
+Though earlier interventions had limited efficacy and significant toxicity, the recent use of checkpoint inhibitors such as anti-CTLA-4 and anti-PD-1/PD-L1 antibodies, also known as checkpoint inhibitors, has resulted in deep and durable antitumor immune responses in multiple types of cancer.
+While this progress in the IO field has positively impacted a proportion of cancer patients, additional efforts are needed to improve the lives of even more people.